dschveninger/dschveninger.github.io/README.md

 # Doug Schveninger GitHub Pages

-I am using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) as a sample way to creating a quick static website about yourself and information that you have learned other information about yourself.
+I am using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) as a sample way to creating a quick static website about yourself and information that you have learned and other information about yourself.

 ## Original sample markdown